pachānahu

 purān

-Puranas, the mythological texts of Sanatan tradition; teachings of religious books.
+(of) Puranas, (of) the mythological texts of Sanatan tradition.

 Etymology: Bhojpuri/Rajasthani - purāṇ; Sindhi - purāṇu; Braj - purāṇ/purān; Sanskrit - purāṇam (पुराणम् - related to ancient or old times; a story or event from the past, old traditional history, the name of eighteen ancient writings which are mainly related to the universe and the divine genealogy).